While it’s not possible for everyone in Peterborough & the Kawarthas to financially support every single local business, we can do our best to.

 You can also just check out your favourite shop’s website or social media accounts to see what they’re still offfering.

 3. Order Takeout or Delivery

 Plenty of local restaurants are still offering takeout and delivery rather than dine-in services.
 Social media channels are being flooded with locals showing off the latest delicious delivery or take out options.
-This comprehensive list of local restaurants by Jaimie Eastabrook, Visitor Experience Officer at Peterborough & the Kawarthas Tourism is a great place to start!

 4. Local Subscriptions

-It may sound a little conterintuitive, but you should consider subscribing to your local theatre or other community arts iniatives, to help them keep the lights on.
+It may sound a little conterintuitive, but you should consider subscribing to your local theatre or other community arts initiatives, to help them keep the lights on.
 That way you can enjoy a performance in the near future.

 Check out the Peterborough Theatre Guild’s Box Office.